ssasy-auth/core/README.md

 - [x] Export and Import keys
 - [x] Encrypt and decrypt data
 - [x] Prove ownership of private key

+## Why use SSASy?

+> To be sovereign is to have supreme power and to be free from external control or influence.

+`Self-sovereign authentication schemes` reduce the number of security risks that are associated with user authentication for two stakeholders:

+- `user` - the person that needs to register and login into one or more services
+- `service` - (a.k.a the `verifier`) the website or platform that needs to verify the identity of the user before granting access to a resource

+With the help of `cryptography`, services no longer need to store user credentials in a database.
+This also means less risk of data breaches and less risk of user credentials being stolen.
+On the other hand, users no longer need to remember complex and hard-to-guess passwords for each service they use.
+Instead, they can rely on public key cryptography to prove their identity which is much more secure and convenient.

+To find out more about SSASy, navigate to the [docs](docs/concepts/introduction.md) for a more detailed explanation.

+## Usage

 ### Generate cryptographic keys